-All the major American artists and works are included; dozens of building types are illustrated and discussed – from the earliest colonial houses and churches to the most spectacular modernist and postmodernist stores, museums, stations, and iconic skyscrapers.
+This survey provides a complete history of American art and architecture from the seventeenth century to the latest installation and video work.
+It includes all the major American artists and works, and discusses and illustrates dozens of building types, from the earliest colonial houses and churches to the most spectacular modernist and postmodernist stores, museums, stations, and iconic skyscrapers.

 The author dextrously integrates discussions of both buildings and works of art, revealing the shared social and aesthetic concerns that underlie them.
 Vernacular, religious, secular, and corporate architecture appear alongside painting, sculpture, photography, and new-media art.